 Due to dialects and accents affecting spoken Chinese, dramas and movies are often dubbed by a voice actor especially if the actor’s native language is not Mandarin.

-Dancers.
-Zhang Ziyi along with Victoria Song trained in one of the premier dance schools in China.
-Yet even Liu Shi Shi, Yang Yang and many others also had their start in dance.
+I found it interesting that Zhang Ziyi along with Victoria Song trained in one of the premier dance schools in China.
+Yet even Liu Shi Shi, Yang Yang and many other actors and actresses also had their start in dance.

 A prayer ceremony (boot ceremony) is usually held before filming a drama or a movie, which must have hailed from strong Buddhist beliefs.
 Interestingly enough, I see a similar tradition when it comes to k-dramas too.

 Ever wonder why someone else seems to be watching a different version compared to yours?
 Well, broadcasters can cut or add scenes as they deem fit so you won’t know which version you’re watching exactly.
 If an episode seems shorter than usual, it’s a good indication that what you’re watching has been censored / cut / shortened for whatever reason and if it’s longer, maybe they added endless flashbacks to prolong the story.